nzlosh/err-stackstorm/README.md

 The login page must be protected by TLS encryption and ideally require an ssl client certificate.
-The login page should not be exposed directly to the internet, but have a reverse proxy such as nginx place between it and any external service consumers.
+The login page should not be exposed directly to the internet, but have a reverse proxy such as nginx placed between it and any external service consumers.

 The user enters their StackStorm credentials via the login page which err-stackstorm will validate against the StackStorm API.
 If the credentials are valid, the user token or api key will be cached